 Students of all four years use the services of the Center, but very few freshmen are involved because of the counselling program of the Freshman Year Office.
 Not surprisingly, many Sophomores come in for counselling with 'major'' problems.
-They are without the help of a department advisor or a Freshman Year dean.
+They are without the help of a department advisor or a

+Freshman Year dean.

 The peak times for counselling are December, January, and February, but the Counseling Center is open all year, and it seeks to make itself available to all students.
 One way is through the field office that has been opened in Alumni Hall.
-It seeks face to face contact with McCabe admits, "We're no substitutes for students, as well as cooperation from (Continued on page 8)
+It seeks face to face contact with students, as well as cooperation from (Continued on page 8)